arangodb/docs/oasis/notebooks.md

 {% hint 'info' %}
 This documentation describes the beta version of the Notebooks feature and is subject to change.
-The beta version is free-for-all.
+The beta version is free for all.
 {% endhint %}

 ArangoDB Oasis provides an easy way to run Jupyter Notebooks in the cloud,